Electric Magnetic Field Generation | White Paper

 Figure 8 – Class B (Single-Ended) amplifier

-When the bias current is reduced to zero, the steady state current through the transistor will stop.
-This also reduces the power dissipation.
-The input signal is only amplified on its positive cycle, as can be seen in the figure 8 below.
-The input signal needs to ‘open’ the base-emitter diode of the transistor to get the output current flowing and create amplification.
-This effect immediately increases the efficiency of this amplifier, but the signal distortion in the single ended stage is enormous as only half of the original signal is available at the output of this stage.
+Reducing the bias current to zero will stop the steady-state current through the transistor and reduce power dissipation.
+In the single-ended Class B amplifier, the input signal is only amplified during its positive cycle, as shown in Figure 8.
+The input signal must “open” the base-emitter diode of the transistor to allow output current to flow and achieve amplification.
+This effect greatly improves the efficiency of the amplifier, but signal distortion in the single-ended stage is significant, as only half of the original signal is available at the output.

 Class B (Push-Pull) amplifier